-EXAMS: The 4 exams in this course will each cover 1/4 of the lecture and reading material.
+EXAMS: The 4 exams in this course will each cover lecture and reading material.
 Questions will be based on both the lecture and reading material assigned in class.
-Exams will be made up of mostly multiple choice questions.
+Exams will be made up of mostly multiple choice questions with possibly a few essay questions.
 The optional final will be worth 100 points.
 If you take the final, I will drop the lowest of the five exam scores in calculating your final grade.
-(The final cannot hurt you.
+(This means the final cannot hurt you.
 If the lowest score is the final, it will be dropped).
 So, if you have a bad day and bomb an exam, remember it's not the end of the world and that score can be dropped.

 MAKE-UPS: Because the final is optional and can make up for a previous exam, there will be NO make-ups for any of the first four exams.
 If you miss one, for whatever reason, that will represent your dropped exam and you will have to take the final.
-This policy has a couple of important implications: (1) you better not miss more than one exam, and (2) there is some incentive in taking the first four exams and thus possibly avoiding the final.
+This policy has a couple of important implications: (1) you better not miss more than one exam, (2) there is some incentive in taking the first four exams and possibly avoiding the final, and (3) make sure you do not wait and see what the first test is like before studying your hardest because you may need the drop grade for a subsequent test.